 and Line Pescado

-have softer-flexing tails which could very easily wash out for sliding turns and were forgiving when the terrain got tight.
-These softer models could snap all kinds of fun turn shapes but had a tendency to get a little jumpy at higher speeds.
+have softer-flexing tails which could easily wash out for sliding turns and were forgiving when the terrain got tight.
+These softer models could snap all kinds of fun turn shapes but tended to get a little jumpy at higher speeds.
 On the other hand, the Bibby had a bit more beef to back up those big drops and high-speed jibs.

 Popping into pillowy snow on the QST 118.